kataw/kataw/test/__snapshot__/parser/expressions/arrow/invalid-cases.md

 ✖ Property definition expected.
 Did you mean to use a ':'? - start: 1436, end: 1437
 ✖ Property definition expected.
 Did you mean to use a ':'? - start: 1493, end: 1494
 ✖ Property definition expected.
 Did you mean to use a ':'? - start: 1579, end: 1580
-✖ The left hand side of the arrow is not destructible  - start: 1582, end: 1585 ✖ Property definition expected.
-Did you mean to use a ':'? - start: 1601, end: 1602 ✖ Declaration or statement expected - start: 1638, end: 1756
+✖ Property definition expected.
+Did you mean to use a ':'? - start: 1601, end: 1602
+✖ Declaration or statement expected - start: 1638, end: 1756
 ✖ Declaration or statement expected - start: 1757, end: 1759